rustgen/job4j_todo/README.md

-#Technical task - project "TODO list"
+# Technical task - project "TODO list"

+# Environment that must be installed before launch

+JDK 18 required!

-# Technology stack: Spring boot, Thymeleaf, Bootstrap, Hibernate, PostgreSql
+# Technology stack:

-#Description.
+Spring boot
+<version>2.7.4</version>

+Thymeleaf

+Bootstrap
+version 4.4.1

+Hibernate
+<version>5.6.11.Final</version>

+PostgreSql
+<version>42.5.0</version>

+liquibase
+<version>4.15.0</version>

+com.h2database
+<version>2.1.214</version>

+# Application launch process

+After setting the environment and technologies before starting the Main method, you need to create a database with the name ' todolist ' , run the Liquibase Update operation to create tables in the database from the update_001.sql file, and then run the Main class.

+# Description.

 1. Schema of the Task table with the fields id, description, created, done.
 Location /db/ Upload the script via liquibase.